 SELECT drop_chunks('conditions', INTERVAL '24 hours');

-This will drop all chunks from the hypertable
+This drops all chunks from the hypertable

 conditions that only

 include data older than this duration, and does not delete any

 TimescaleDB also includes a background job scheduling framework for automating data management tasks, such as enabling easy data retention policies.
 With policies, you can set data retention standards on each hypertable and allow TimescaleDB to drop data as necessary.